Assignment 2 - Retail store with Entity Framework II

 password is Admin.1

-- product/index - Trapping exceptions: the interface for assigning products to categories allows users
+- retail/admin - Trapping exceptions: the interface for assigning products to categories allows users

 to select existing product-categories.
 The ProductCategory table contains a

-trap the exceptions and give the user a polite message.
+trap the exceptions and give the user an appropriate message.

 - Throw the exception and note the line number where it occurred.
 Wrap the

-offending stattement and the existing return redirect statement inside
+offending statement and the existing return redirect statement inside

 the try part of a try-catch

-In the "catch" add a polite message about duplicate entries to ViewBag.
+In the "catch" add an appropriate message about duplicate entries to ViewBag.
 Add code to

 the view to display the ViewBag message.